jonwhittlestone/farmbox/README.md

 [x] Refactor Order model to first/last name
-[x] Refactor for amalgamated cell 'Collect from Denbies Shop' etc [ ] Updated order sheet product name fixtures 17/05/19 [x] Date input parsing/validation 'Fri 22 May' not '22/05/2020' [ ] Fetching file from dropbox needs to be done in bulk not one at a time [ ] Customer/Receipt sheets generation
+[x] Refactor for amalgamated cell 'Collect from Denbies Shop' etc [ ] Updated order sheet product name fixtures 17/05/19 with codes [x] Date input parsing/validation 'Fri 22 May' not '22/05/2020' [ ] Fetching file from dropbox needs to be done in bulk not one at a time [ ] Sheet Input Validation
+        - C1 Cell must contain value 'First Name'
+        - Don't allow parsed sheet to not have any products
+        - fulfillment target date validation if in past

+[ ] Customer/Receipt sheets generation
         - Reassign order numbers when sheet parse
         - Reassign order numbers when django admin add
         - Reassign order numbers when django admin remove
         - Use in actual VG operation!
-[ ] Invoice/Costing calculation
+[ ] Cloudwatch triggering lambda for turning on/off production server at schedule [ ] Invoice/Costing calculation
 [ ] Repeat orders

 ## Bugs
-- validation on sheet if no products are selected
 - cleanup of /mediafiles if there is an uncaught reader exception
-- fulfillment target date validation if in past

 ==========================================
 Phase 2
 ==========================================
+[ ] Multi-tenancy
 [ ] Web Order Form
 [ ] Stripe integration
         [ ] Delivery management